 - 1 teaspoon vanilla extract

-- In a large bowl, cream the shortening, sugar and orange zest until light and fluffy.
-Beat in the egg, milk and vanilla.
-Combine the flour, baking powder and salt; gradually add to the creamed mixture.
+- In a large bowl, cream butter and sugar until light and fluffy.
+Beat in egg and vanilla.
+Combine the flour, salt and baking powder; gradually add to creamed mixture.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 I made these yesterday.
 I am doing A LOT of baking right now & these were easy to make & bake.
 By the end of the day yesterday it was nice to sit down and dip these cookies in chocolate & peppermint.
 I dipped candy canes in the left over melted chocolate and dipped them in sprinkles!
 I know these will be a BIG hit!

 Dec 18, 2011